| +Home | Museum | Wanted | Specs | Previous | Next |

 the segment lines (9 lines, 7 for the seven segments of each digit, one

-for decimal point, and one for the 'comma' indicator), and three Sprague
+for decimal point, and one for the comma indicator), and three Sprague

-The left-most display element, while it contains a fully-formed digit
+The left-most display element, while it contains a fully-formed digit,

-element, is never used.
+is never used.
 The right-most element, again a fully-formed

 digit, is used to indicate a number of status conditions.
 The upper

-horizontal bar of the 7-segment digit in this 'status' location indicates that
+horizontal bar of the 7-segment digit in this status location indicates that

 memory register one contains a non-zero number.
 The middle horizontal